appdevgbb/utils-fireball/README.md

 # utils-fireball
-Got a little taste of cinnamon.
+Performance with a little taste of cinnamon.

 `fireball` is a tool generates flamegraphs from as running pod in an AKS cluster.